Western Australian Herbarium

-In 2000, with the Wildflower Society of Western Australia and the Botanic Gardens and Parks Authority it published The Western Australian Flora – A Descriptive Catalogue.

 History

-The Herbarium was formed as the amalgamation of three separate government department herbaria: those of the Western Australian Museum, the Department of Agriculture, and the "forest herbarium" maintained by the Conservator of Forests.
+The Western Australian Herbarium was formed as the amalgamation of three separate government department herbaria: those of the Western Australian Museum, the Department of Agriculture, and the "forest herbarium" maintained by the Conservator of Forests.
 The first of these was formed by Bernard Henry Woodward, Director of the Museum and Art Gallery, probably around 1895; the second was probably formed with the appointment of Alexander Morrison as botanist to the Department of Agriculture in 1897.
-In 1906 the Department of Agriculture handed its herbarium over to the Museum, but reclaimed it in 1911.
+In 1906 the Department of Agriculture handed its herbarium over to the museum, but reclaimed it in 1911.
 The "forest herbarium" commenced in 1916.
-Around 1928, the Government took the decision to amalgamate the three into a single State Herbarium, to be managed by the Department of Agriculture.
-The "forest herbarium" was handed over more or less immediately, but the Museum was opposed to the merger, and did not finally hand over its specimens until around 1959.
-In 1988 departmental responsibility was shifted from the Department of Agriculture to the Department of Conservation and Land Management, the Department of Parks and Wildlife, and now the Department of Biodiversity, Conservation and Attractions.
+Around 1928, the government decided to amalgamate the three into a single state herbarium, to be managed by the Department of Agriculture.
+The "forest herbarium" was handed over more or less immediately, but the museum was opposed to the merger, and did not hand over its specimens until around 1959.

+Charles Austin Gardner, who served as government botanist and curator of the state herbarium, played a crucial role in organising the collection.
+In 1924, as assistant botanist, he implemented the first systematic family arrangement based on Adolf Engler's system.
+Gardner later developed a decimal numbering system that formed the basis for organising specimens for many decades.
+He annotated J.C.
+Willis' "A Dictionary of the Flowering Plants and Ferns" (4th edition, 1919) with his numbering system, as it provided a more portable reference than Engler's multi-volume works.

+Prior to 1938, the collections remained unmounted, but mounting work was completed by July 1946.
+The early organisation system included brown outer folders with handwritten genus names by Gardner on the lower left side and genus initials with specific epithets on the lower right.
+Around 1955, these were replaced with new folders and plastic stencils.